But how long does it take to get one or more dental implant put into your mouth?

 The first step involves the placement of a titanium "post" into the site where your tooth used to be.
 Your periodontist will have to drill a hole through the gums and (sometimes) slightly into the bone.
 The titanium root will be installed and the post covered with gum tissue.
 Stitches may be used on some areas of your gums - some of which dissolve by themselves and some of which have to be later removed.

-One or two weeks after the first step, the top of the titanium root will be exposed and then capped with a permanent dental crown.
+Two to three months after the first step, the top of the titanium root will be exposed and then capped with a permanent dental crown.

 Speeding Things Up With Teeth In One Day